softchris/golang-book/01-basics/03-if-and-else/README.md

      }
     ```

-    In the preceding code, the expression will evalute to true as both `hasGas` and `hasKeyInIgnition` is true.
+    In the preceding code, the expression will evaluate to true as both `hasGas` and `hasKeyInIgnition` is true.

 - `||` , evaluates to true if either left or right value is true.
 Here's an example of this operator in use: